nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 4. Refining the problem and ideating several potential solutions to address the refined problem.

 An example to demonstrate what this process might look like after the initial interview with your project partner and conducting user interviews starts with many ideas generated during an ideation session, such as brainstorming with your group.
-The initial ideas are shown on the left in [Figure 1](#figure1) and are sorted into groups representing similar ideas (green, orange, and purple).
+The initial ideas are shown below in [Figure 1](#figure1) and are sorted into groups representing similar ideas (green, orange, and purple).
 Each group represents a potential solution-set of ideas and an initial evaluation can help your team determine which ideas are worth exploring further.
 This example shows three groups and each group will be explored further.
 You may have more groups and will determine which and how many will be pursued.
 An alternatives matrix can be helpful for making the initial and subsequent evaluations.

 <a name="figure1"></a>